Projected Appointments (May 10, 2026)

 She was the Florida Conference’s clergy delegation leader for General Conference 2016.
 She has represented the Florida Conference at the quadrennial United Methodist Southeastern Jurisdictional Conference four times and the United Methodist General Conference in 2008, 2012 and 2016.
 She also was chairperson of the Judicial Administration Legislative Committee at the 2012 General Conference.

 Bishop Haupert-Johnson is known for mission-driven and fruitful appointment making and her work on alignment of focus at the annual conference level.
-She serves on the Board of Directors for Global Ministries.
-She serves on the Emory University Board of Trustees as well as five other United Methodist-related colleges and universities in Virginia, and on numerous ministry and agency boards.
+She serves on the Board of Directors for Global Ministries, on the boards of five United Methodist-related colleges and universities in Virginia, and on numerous ministry and agency boards.
 She chairs the Dean’s Advisory Council of The Candler School of Theology and serves on the Board of Governors at Wesley Theological Seminary.

 Bishop Haupert-Johnson is married to Rev. Allen Johnson.
 They have a daughter, Samantha.
-She enjoys NCAA football and basketball, all things Broadway, reading and movies.
+Bishop Sue enjoys NCAA football and basketball, all things Broadway, reading and movies.

 Sue Haupert-Johnson, Resident Bishop, (804) 521-1102 Bishop@vaumc.org